rjudy1/Code-Golf/AdventOfCode2015/README.md

 15. mixed integer maximization of score s.t. calorie and ingredient limit (brute force combos)
 16. find match to template characteristics (could just do by hand/parse while reading to save space)
 17. count combos/min count combos of containers storing 150 units (could efficient DP or add early sorted skip)
+18. 100 steps of conways (a minute lost because initial state has to be fixed too)